Head-to-Head Record

 The head-to-head results produce a three-way tie with no clear winner.

 Each candidate has a reasonable claim to winning.
 Bellingham could argue he has the most first-place votes.
 Arnold could argue he beats Bellingham head-to-head.
-Cole could argue that with the fewest last-place votes, he is the "least hated," and therefore should be the consensus candidate.
+Cole could argue that with the fewest last-place votes, he is the "least hated," and therefore should be considered the most broadly acceptable candidate.
 Depending on how the tie is broken, any of the three could win.

 Comments